 NSW is rolling out GP ADHD reforms in two stages.
-Over 749 continuation prescribers are already active, with GP diagnosis expected from March 2026.
+Over 1,400 continuation prescribers are already active (mid-2026), with GP-led diagnosis and funded assessments expected from early 2027.

 Take the free 2-minute ASRS screener based on the WHO Adult ADHD Self-Report Scale.
 Completely private, no sign-up required.